mindrunner/private-blockchain/README.md

-# Private Blockchain
+# Private Blockchain Notary Service

-This is a simple private blockchain based on Node.js, leveldb and Express.js
+This is a simple private blockchain notary service based on Node.js, leveldb and Express.js

 ## Getting Started